Smart, well informed and less tolerant is what defines new age digital consumers.

 Most geocoding APIs are inefficient without the option of “suggestions” partially because of the missing “context”.
 Locus’ Geocoding API helps find the most accurate coordinates for the address under consideration, accurate to door number, lane and locality.

 A significant reason for the success of Locus Geocoder is the access to a high volume of address data that our clients share with us along with the delivery information associated with those addresses.
-As the size of data increases so does our accuracy in geocoding leading to more profitable and optimized delivery routes.
+As the size of data increases, our geocoding accuracy leads to more profitable and optimized delivery routes.

 How Auto-Sortation functions